 There have been quite a few studies looking at the acupuncture treatment of anxiety.
 For instance…

 Brazilian researchers found that acupuncture can reduce anxiety symptoms in women undergoing IVF.
 Women undergoing IVF were randomly allocated to two groups: a test group who received acupuncture, and a control group who had placebo acupuncture: needles inserted in areas near, but not corresponding to, acupuncture points.
-The mean anxiety score after the four-week experimental period was significantly lower in the test group compared with the control group (19.4 vs 24.4).
+The average anxiety score after the four-week experimental period was significantly lower in the test group compared with the control group (19.4 vs 24.4).

 A meta-analysis performed by Korean researchers (and published in Evid Based Complement Alternat Med.) looked at 14 published papers (involving 1,034 subjects in total) and concluded that acupuncture therapy aimed at reducing pre-operative anxiety has a statistically significant effect relative to placebo.